AuCoRoboticsMU/vgq-cnn/README.md

 If you use the code, datasets, or models in a publication, please cite:

-A. Konrad, J. McDonald and R. Villing, "VGQ-CNN: Moving beyond fixed cameras and top-grasps for grasp quality prediction," to appear in IEEE World Congress on Computational Intelligence (WCCI), 2022.
+A. Konrad, J. McDonald and R. Villing, "VGQ-CNN: Moving beyond fixed cameras and top-grasps for grasp quality prediction," to appear in International Joint Conference on Neural Networks (IJCNN), 2022.

 along with